Chicago Attorneys For People Injured In Roadway Departure Car Accidents

 Passenger Financial Recovery For Injured Sustained In A Chicago Road Departure Accident

-Many times, a road departure car accident will involve only a single vehicle that results in injuries or death of the passengers.
-While the cause of the crash is often unclear, the passengers often have a legal right to file a personal injury claim, or a wrongful death claim against the driver.
-An experienced Illinois auto accident attorney can prove negligence of the car driver in which the passenger was traveling and hold the motorist liable for their reckless action.
-Other cases involve poorly designed roadways, defective tires or mechanical failure that caused the road departure accident.
+Many times, a road departure car accident will involve only a single vehicle that results in injuries or death of the driver and/or passengers.
+While the cause of the crash is often unclear, the passengers typically have a legal right to file a personal injury claim or a wrongful death claim against the driver.
+An experienced Illinois auto accident attorney can prove the car driver's negligence where the passenger was injured and hold the motorist liable for their reckless action.
+Other cases involve poorly designed roadways, defective tires or mechanical failure that caused the road departure accident where the defendant might be a municipal road maintenance department or tire manufacturer.

 Types of driver’s negligence that could cause a dangerous or fatal road departure collision could include: